-405.1 Prohibited Fixtures (Prohibited Water Closets).
+405.1 Prohibited Water Closets.
 Water closets having an invisible seal or an unventilated space or having walls which are not thoroughly washed at each discharge shall be prohibited.
 A water closet that might permit siphonage of the contents of the bowl back into the tank shall be prohibited.
-Since water closets receive very hazardous waste, they shall have their interior washed down after each flush.
-Additionally, a water closets water seal must be visible so it can be verified that it is functioning properly.
-A drinking fountain is not allowed to be installed in a public restroom under no circumstance otherwise improper cleaning and the spread of disease could result.